Glycine transaminase

-Thus, the two substrates of this enzyme are glycine and 2-oxoglutarate, whereas its two products are glyoxylate and L-glutamate.
+Glycine transaminase is an enzyme characterised from liver that catalyzes a reversible chemical reaction to interconvert glycine and α-ketoglutaric acid with glycolic acid and L-glutamic acid:

-This reactions strongly favours synthesis of glycine.
-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+Although reversible, the reaction strongly favours the synthesis of glycine.
+This enzyme is a transferase, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is glycine:2-oxoglutarate aminotransferase.
 Other names in common use include glutamic-glyoxylic transaminase, glycine aminotransferase, glyoxylate-glutamic transaminase, L-glutamate:glyoxylate aminotransferase, and glyoxylate-glutamate aminotransferase.
-This enzyme participates in glycine, serine and threonine metabolism.
 It employs one cofactor, pyridoxal phosphate.